The Changing Landscape of ITSM Technology and Why It May Be Time To Upgrade

 • Update user settings and permissions.

-As we look forward, enterprise integration and workflow automation are going to fundamentally change how organizations think about service management.
-Most service organizations are spinning their wheels when dealing with procedural and repetitive ITSM tasks.
+As we look forward, enterprise integration and workflow automation are going to fundamentally change how organizations think about IT Service Management.

 With an integration and automation layer, tasks such as user management, onboarding/offboarding, name updates and so on can be executed directly from the service desk platform.
 Without integration and automation capabilities, service desk technicians are doing this work manually or are relying on a patchwork of scripts and APIs.